-The best Fitbits in 2024 to help you hit your health and wellness goals, tried and tested by our health editor
+The best Fitbits in 2024 to help you hit your health goals, tried and tested by our health editor

-One of the best Fitbits can help anyone improve their health and wellbeing in 2024.
-Whether your aim is more steps, better sleep, less stress, or you have a particular health goal in mind, these devices can track your progress and improve your motivation tenfold.
+A pick of the best Fitbits can help anyone improve their health and wellbeing in 2024.
+Whether your goal is more steps, better sleep, less stress, or you have a particular aim in mind, these simple devices can track your progress and improve your motivation tenfold.

-When Fitbits first came onto the market, they were some of the first advanced fitness trackers, offering a level up from the classic pedometer.
-Since then, the brands has innovated time and time again.
-Now, with a recent buy-out by Google putting extra weight behind the brand and bringing technological advancements and new features, it's better than ever before.
+Fitbits were some of the first advanced fitness trackers when they first came onto the market, offering a level up from the classic pedometer.
+Since then, the brand has innovated time and time again.
+With a buy-out by Google putting extra weight behind the brand and bringing technological advancements and new features, it's a more exciting time to buy than ever before.

 Whether you're looking to understand more about the brand before you buy or want to compare the best Fitbits to the best fitness trackers generally on the market, you're in the right place.
 As digital health editor at woman&home, I've tested every Fitbit on sale today in the UK, reviewing them all for at least a month and up to two years, while running, walking, swimming, sleeping, and so much more.
 Here, I round up my pick of the bunch to help you find the perfect one, no matter your goal or starting point.